-- Demonstrate the ability to efficiently perform basic abdominal and small parts, pelvic, obstetrical, and cardiac ultrasound examinations at an acceptable level of competence. - Correlate ultrasound images with clinical findings, patient history, and pertinent pathophysiology.
+Identify sonographic appearance of normal and pathologic anatomical structures.
+Demonstrate the ability to efficiently perform basic abdominal (extended), pelvic, obstetrical, and cardiac ultrasound examinations at an acceptable level of competence.
+Recognize the roles, responsibilities, and limitations of a sonographer.
+Correlate ultrasound images with clinical findings, patient history, and pertinent pathophysiology.
+Interpret and document sonographic findings to aid the radiologist in their diagnosis.